Literary and Philosophical Society of Newcastle upon Tyne

-The Literary and Philosophical Society of Newcastle upon Tyne (or the Lit & Phil as it is popularly known) is a historical library in Newcastle upon Tyne, England, and the largest independent library outside London.
+The Literary and Philosophical Society of Newcastle upon Tyne (or the Lit & Phil as it is popularly known) is a historical library in Newcastle upon Tyne, England.
+It is the largest independent library outside London.
 The library is still available for both lending (to members) and as a free reference library.
 The society is a registered charity.

 Founding

 Founded in 1793 as a "conversation club" by the Reverend William Turner and others – more than fifty years before the London Library – the annual subscription was originally one guinea.
-The Lit and Phil library contained works in French, Spanish, German and Latin; its contacts were international, and its members debated a wide range of issues, but religion and politics were prohibited.
+The Lit & Phil library contained works in French, Spanish, German and Latin; its contacts were international, and its members debated a wide range of issues, but religion and politics were prohibited.
 Women were first admitted to the library in 1804.

 In February 2011, actor and comedian Alexander Armstrong became President of the Lit & Phil.
 He launched their funding appeal at a special gala event.

 At the start of 2012, membership of the Library reached 2,000, the highest number since 1952.